-Introduction to Home Management - I
+Introduction to Home Management I

-M.M (Theory) ...
-40 Internal Asses ...
-10 Periods/wk.
-Time 3 Hrs
+renod/W

-Note 1 - The examiner will set nine questions in all, selecting two questions from each unit and one question (Q.No.1) of objective type having 8 sub-parts covering all units.
-Note 2 -- The Candidates will attempt five questions in all, selecting one question from each unit and the compulsory Q. No.1.
+- NOTE- The examiner will set nine questions in all, selecting at least two questions from each unit.
+Question No.I is compulsory and will be set by covering whole of the syllabus.
+The student has to attempt five questions in all, selecting at least one question from each unit.
 All questions carry equal marks.

+- Unit I

-- 1. Introduction to Management Definition & Concept of Management. - 2.
-Management Process - a) Planning Importance , types of plan - b) Controlling Energizing, checking, adjustment - c) Evaluation Types, techniques of self-evaluation
+- 1. Introduction to Management Definition & Concept of Management.

+- 2. Management Process

+- a) Planning Importance , types of plan

+- b) Controlling Energizing, checking, adjustment

+- c) Evaluation Types, techniques of self evaluation

-- 1. Decision Making
+- 3. Decision Making

 - a) Types of decisions

 - b) Steps is decision making

-- 2. a) Factors affecting decision
+- c) Factors affecting decision

-- b) Inter-relatedness of decision
+- d) Inter-relatedness of decision

-- 3 .Stages of family life cycle

-- 1. Factors Motivating Management.
+- 4. Factors Motivating Management.

 - a) Values Introduction and classification

 - b) Goals Definition, Classification

 - c) Standard- definition, classification

-- 2. Resources in the family
+- 5. Resources in the family

 - a) Classification

 - b) Factors affecting use of resources

 - c) Similarities among resources.